wordslab-org/wordslab-notebooks/README.md

 Double-click on the /wordslab-notebooks-tutorials directory, then double-click on the file 00_discover_noteboooks.ipynb
 - a notebook should be displayed in the center of the screen
-- Read its contents and click on the links to learn how to use Jupyterlab
+- read its contents and click on the links to learn how to use Jupyterlab

+Double-click on the file 01_explore_hardware.ipynb
+- go to the top menu bar, click on Run, select Run All Cells
+- check if your hardware is correctly detected (CPU, GPU, RAM ...)

+Double-click on the 02_explore_software.ipynb
+- go to the top menu bar, click on Run, select Run All Cells
+- discover all the software available in your local virtual machine

-### 6. Stop Jupyterlab after your work session
+### 7. Stop Jupyterlab after your work session

 When your work session with Jupyterlab is finished
 - please **make sure that you have saved** all the opened files